jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-misc-issues.md

 One thing that makes it important to be aware of system commands at all is *extension* of system commands.

 A system command, such as __Get Value__, can be decorated with a procedure, that determines the value that is returned.
-It is the new computer language’s equivalent of __Getters__ and __Setters__ or __Property__ procedures.
+It is Encircle’s equivalent of __Getters__ and __Setters__ or __Property__ procedures.
 The __Get Object__ command can be extended as well, which makes you able to further control the connection between one object and the other.

 Any system command can be decorated with a __Pre-Extension__, __Post-Extension__ or __Override__.